Glossary

 TOTP is short for Time-based One-time Password.
 This is a method of two-factor authentication (2FA) that requires the user to enter a time-based single-use code that's generated using a mobile app like Google Authenticator or Authy.

-The user will first need to register their device on the service they wish to log in to by scanning a QR code or typing a secret key from the service.
+The user will first need to register their device on the service they wish to log in to by scanning a QR code or entering a secret key from the service.

 User Anonymization